So you’ve come to Paris, you’ve looked for work and you realise you are best suited to an teaching English speaking position.

-There are many places to work, but we feel that at Le Repertoire de Gaspard our unique offering of teaching English to children, studying to obtain an Early Years Childcare diploma and going on work placements in either a creche or a pre-school sets you up for both life and work in Paris.
+Teaching kids English in Paris can be a great way to find full or part-time employment if you’re new to the city.
+At Le Repertoire de Gaspard, we offer a unique opportunity of teaching kids English: the CAP.
+This involves studying to obtain an Early Years Childcare diploma and going on work placements in either a creche or a pre-school.
+All of this will set you up for both life and work in Paris!

-We even have our own unique methodology for teaching English that you will learn about.
-It’s a mix of Montessori approach to education and our own way to guide French children to speak and learn the language.
-Ask in the office for further info.
+Gaspard has their own unique methodology for teaching English.
+It’s a mix of the Montessori approach to education and our own way to guide French children to speak and learn the language.
+Ask in the office for further info!

 Our methodology helps our childcarers to follow a clear outline in a structured and friendly manner.